kwangzera/TypeRacer-Bot/README.md

 # TypeRacer-Bot
-Python program that allows the use of both sending keys and simulating key presses to cheat in TypeRacer
+Python program that allows the use of both sending keys and simulating key presses to cheat in TypeRacer.
-Be aware that the effectiveness of the program will depend on latency.
+**Be aware that the effectiveness of the program will depend on latency.**

 ### Setup
 Once downloaded, double click `run.bat` to start the program.